Transportation

 Cars

 Driving does generates much less C02 than flying, apparently.
-(The NativeEnergy carbon calculator shows .05 tons for driving from DC to Morgantown, West Virginia, whereas flying would have been 0.42 tons).
+The NativeEnergy carbon calculator shows 0.05 tons for driving from DC to Morgantown, West Virginia, whereas flying would have been 0.42 tons.
 For distances only three to five hours away, it would take the same time as flying, so as a result, driving is less costly overall.

 And there are other things to consider.
-First, think of all the toxins generated by building those lovely tar roads, and then think of all the greenhouse gases for building cars for every individual on the planet.
-I’m not sure the planet comes out ahead.
+First, think of all the carbon plus other toxins generated by building those lovely tar roads, and then think of all the greenhouse gases for building cars for every individual on the planet.
+The planet does not comes out ahead.
 Certainly the animals don’t: “In Ontario alone there are an estimated 14,000 wildlife-vehicle collisions a year – 5 to 10 per cent of all accidents.” (https://www.theglobeandmail.com/drive/culture/article-the-human-and-financial-toll-of-wildlife-vehicle-collisions/.)

 So, climate (and wildlife-saving) steps: